Introduction:

 psychotherapists illness; etc.) and some of them deliberate therapeutic

-interventions by the psychotherapist (for example, a charge for a missed
+interventions by the psychotherapist (for example, charging you for a missed

-a declined invitation to a wedding or graduation; etc.)will trigger
+to your e-mail message; a declined invitation to your wedding or graduation;

 This triggering